The weather in Italy

 Italy is one hour ahead of Greenwich Mean Time (GMT).

 The time difference between Italy and some major cities is as follows:

 Wellington: +10 hours

-During these dates offices, banks and shops are closed.
-On the contrary, museums are usually open except at Christmas and New Year’s Day.
+Below is a list of national holidays in Italy, when you’ll find offices, banks and shops closed.
+Museums are usually open, except on Christmas and New Year’s Day.

 1 January (New Year’s Day)

 Easter and Easter Monday (varies every year)

 2 June (Republic Day)